Celestin-17/Airflow-ETL/README.md

 # Airflow ETL Pipeline

 This project implements a fully automated ETL pipeline using Apache Airflow and Python, designed to streamline data extraction from multiple file sources, transform it according to specific requirements and load it into a PostgreSQL database.
-The pipeline handles various file formats (.csv, .tsv, .txt) ensuring efficient data processing and seamless integration into a centralized database for further analysis.
+The pipeline handles various file formats ensuring efficient data processing and seamless integration into a centralized database for further analysis.

 # Tasks:
   1. Untar: The first task extracts the contents of a .tgz file containing the datasets.